1jour1vin

 Food and wine pairings

-Remarkable with Asian cuisine, which makes liberal use of spices.
-Curry and pepper are a perfect match.
-It goes well with cumin and hints of aniseed.
-Strong cheeses (Munster, Pont-l'Évêque, Bleu de Bresse, Maroilles) are the ideal pairing.
-Also try it with Creole and Mexican cuisine or duck à l'orange...
+It pairs wonderfully with Asian cuisine, which makes creative use of spices.
+Curry and pepper are excellent choices.
+It goes well with cumin and hints of anise.
+Strong cheeses (Munster, Pont-l’Évêque, Bleu de Bresse, Maroilles) are the perfect match.
+Also try it with Creole and Mexican cuisine, or duck à l’orange...

 Bettane & Desseauve